JIBC students training

 Secure a Job

-EMR graduates may gain employment with BC Ambulance Services and private ambulance services, fire departments, law enforcement, ski-patrol and rescue, and remote industrial workplaces.
+EMR graduates may gain employment with BC Ambulance Services, private ambulance services, fire departments, law enforcement, ski patrol and rescue, or remote industrial workplaces.

 Step Towards Further Studies